What is Investment Banking Division (IBD)?

 - Sales and Business development.

-There is a particular job hierarchy within the investment banking division.
+There is a particular job hierarchy within the IBD.
 The most common job titles starting from junior to the senior position are as follows:

 - Analyst – An analyst focuses exclusively on financial modeling, valuation work of companies, and pitchbook support.